-The number of symptoms during acute infection was associated with Long COVID consistent with prior reports that acute illness severity is associated with Long COVID,8 and raises the question of whether reducing acute symptoms through acute treatment might modify the risk of developing Long COVID.
-A second interesting finding is that the variant wave is associated with Durstenfeld et al. Factors Associated with Long COVID.

-Long COVID symptoms even with adjustment for timing of vaccination (pre-infection, post-infection, or not vaccinated) and number of symptoms during acute infection; more recent variants were associated with lower odds of Long COVID.
-One prior study suggested that there may be some subtle differences in Long COVID symptoms by variant wave (more dyspnea with ancestral strain, more neuropsychiatric and myalgic symptoms with Alpha, and hair loss with Delta for example). ^{23,24} Our findings are consistent with three prior studies that suggested that there may be a lower prevalence of Long COVID with the more recent variants (Epsilon, Omicron). ^{15,25,26}
+The number of symptoms during acute infection was associated with Long COVID, consistent with prior reports that acute illness severity is associated with Long COVID [8].
+This raises the question of whether reducing acute symptoms through acute treatment might modify the risk of developing Long COVID.
+A second interesting finding is that the variant wave is associated with Long COVID symptoms even with adjustment for timing of vaccination (preinfection, postinfection, or not vaccinated) and number of symptoms during acute infection; more recent variants were associated with lower odds of Long COVID.
+One prior study suggested that there may be some subtle differences in Long COVID symptoms by variant wave (more dyspnea with ancestral strain, more neuropsychiatric and myalgic symptoms with Alpha, and hair loss with Delta for example) [23, 24].
+Our findings are consistent with 3 prior studies that suggested that there may be a lower prevalence of Long COVID with the more recent variant waves (Epsilon, Omicron) [15, 25, 26].

-Demographics, Social Determinants of Health and Long COVID
+Demographics, Social Determinants of Health, and Long COVID

-Even within a relatively homogenous cohort, we found that Hispanic ethnicity, lower socioeconomic status and financial insecurity were associated with Long COVID symptoms.
-In contrast to prior reports, we did not identify female sex as associated with Long COVID symptoms after adjustment, except in sensitivity analysis of persistent symptoms.
+Even within a relatively homogenous cohort, we found that Hispanic ethnicity, lower socioeconomic status, and financial insecurity were associated with Long COVID symptoms.
+In contrast to prior reports, we did not identify female sex as associated with Long COVID symptoms after adjustment, except in sensitivity analysis of persistent symptoms [10, 28].
 Despite extensive research documenting the role of adverse social determinants of health increasing risk of acute SARS-CoV-2 infection, there are limited prior data regarding associations between social determinants and Long COVID.
-Consistent with our study, one prior study found that financial concerns were associated with worse health utility and quality of life among those recovering from COVID-19.27 Similarly, an online survey-based study found that graduate education and urban residence were associated with lower odds of Long COVID.
-The implications are that clinical trials of potential therapeutics should make intentional efforts to include those at highest risk, including those of lower socioeconomic status, and social determinants of health should be considered in public health approaches to address Long COVID.
+Consistent with our study, one prior study found that financial concerns were associated with worse health utility and quality of life among those recovering from COVID-19 [27].
+Similarly, an online survey-based study found that graduate education and